 Label your resume sections using conventional wordings.
 ATS is much likely to read “Work Experience” accurately, as opposed to “My professional growth.”
-Avoid using tables, textboxes, logo, images or dividing your resume in columns as ATS are formatted to read information from left to right and some information may get lost if it is not in the right format.
-Formatting such as bold face type, bulleted lists, underline and colour does not affect the way ATS processes your resume.
+Avoid using tables, text boxes, logos, images or dividing your resume into columns as ATS are formatted to read information from left to right and some information may get lost if it is not in the right format.
+Formatting such as boldface type, bulleted lists, underline and colour does not affect the way ATS processes your resume.

 Choose the right file type

 There is no doubt that PDF helps your resume to look presentable and keeps your formatting intact.
 But, experts believe that using .doc format i.e., using Microsoft Word documents for your resume helps ATS to parse your resume correctly, improving your chances of going through successfully.

 Candidates also upload scanned resumes on job sites.
 These scanned resumes are delivered as PDF images to the ATS which do not parse correctly and require to be converted to a Microsoft Word document which may lose some data during the conversion process.
 Hence, experts recommend sending a Microsoft Word document.

 Many applicants also consider online resume builders.
 These can be a great option provided they give you a document and not an image file.